-- exchange for financial gain or to avoid financial or physical harm.
-"Prohibited conduct" includes statements, actions, and communications made to a covered person by a third party, such as a family member or through social media.
-"Prohibited conduct" does not include statements, actions, or - 6 communications made or sanctioned by a team or sports

-7 governing body.
+23 "Prohibited conduct" includes any statement, action, and 24 other communication intended to influence, manipulate, or 25 control a betting outcome of a sporting contest or of any 26 individual occurrence or performance in a sporting contest in exchange for financial gain or to avoid financial or physical 1 2 harm.
+"Prohibited conduct" includes statements, actions, and communications made to a covered person by a third party, such 3 as a family member or through social media.
+"Prohibited 4 5 conduct" does not include statements, actions, or 6 communications made or sanctioned by a team or sports 7 governing body.

-- "Qualified applicant" means an applicant for a license under this Act whose application meets the mandatory minimum qualification criteria as required by the Board. - "Sporting contest" means a sports event or game on which the State allows sports wagering to occur under this Act. - "Sports event" means a professional sport or athletic event, a collegiate sport or athletic event, a motor race event, or any other event or competition of relative skill authorized by the Board under this Act. - "Sports facility" means a facility that hosts sports events and holds a seating capacity greater than 17,000 persons, except in a municipality with a population of more than 1,000,000, a seating capacity greater than 10,000 persons. - "Sports governing body" means the organization that prescribes final rules and enforces codes of conduct with respect to a sports event and participants therein. - "Sports wagering" means accepting wagers on sports events or portions of sports events, or on the individual performance
+8 "Qualified applicant" means an applicant for a license 9 under this Act whose application meets the mandatory minimum 10 qualification criteria as required by the Board.

+11 "Sporting contest" means a sports event or game on which 12 the State allows sports wagering to occur under this Act.

+"Sports event" means a professional sport or athletic event, a collegiate sport or athletic event, a motor race event, or any other event or competition of relative skill authorized by the Board under this Act.

+17 "Sports facility" means a facility that hosts sports 18 events and holds a seating capacity greater than 17,000 19 persons, except in a municipality with a population of more 20 than 1,000,000, a seating capacity greater than 10,000 21 persons.

+22 "Sports governing body" means the organization that 23 prescribes final rules and enforces codes of conduct with 24 respect to a sports event and participants therein.

-- statistics of athletes in a sports event or combination of 1 sports events, by any system or method of wagering, including, 2 3 but not limited to, in person or over the Internet through websites and on mobile devices.
+25 "Sports wagering" means accepting wagers on sports events 26 or portions of sports events, or on the individual performance statistics of athletes in a sports event or combination of 1 sports events, by any system or method of wagering, including, 2 3 but not limited to, in person or over the Internet through websites and on mobile devices.
 "Sports wagering" includes, 4 5 but is not limited to, single-game bets, teaser bets, parlays, over-under, moneyline, pools, exchange wagering, in-game 6 7 wagering, in-play bets, proposition bets, and straight bets.
-"Sports wagering" does not include fantasy contests as that 8 - 10 Protection Act.
+"Sports wagering" does not include fantasy contests as that 8 9 term is defined in Section 5 of the Fantasy Sports Consumer 10 Protection Act.

-"Sports wagering account" means a financial record established by a master sports wagering licensee for an individual patron in which the patron may deposit and withdraw funds for sports wagering and other authorized purchases and to which the master sports wagering licensee may credit winnings or other amounts due to that patron or authorized by that patron.
+11 "Sports wagering account" means a financial record 12 established by a master sports wagering licensee for an 13 individual patron in which the patron may deposit and withdraw funds for sports wagering and other authorized purchases and 14 15 to which the master sports wagering licensee may credit 16 winnings or other amounts due to that patron or authorized by 17 that patron.